We love rye cocktails so much we wanted to share their history with you.

 How to make 66 Rye Whisky Cocktails & Mixed Drinks Below

 Rye Whiskey Cocktails for the past 7 years has undergone a huge revival in North America.

 Walk into any stylish upscale Los Angeles, CA bar today and you’ll almost surely find a variety of Ryes and Whiskeys covering the shelves and a handful of rye whiskey cocktails on the menu at your local restaurant.

-That whiskey is rye, historically speaking and Chris Powell, a brand ambassador for the Iowa Legendary Rye, explained to us how just one cocktail helps shape the history of rye whiskey to make it happen.
+That whiskey is rye, historically speaking and Max Powell, a brand ambassador for the Iowa Legendary Rye, explained to us how just one cocktail helps shape the history of rye whiskey to make it happen.

 In the 1870s, the rye whiskey cocktails scene began to take off in America.
 An important note that tending bar was considered a very distinguished profession in that era and most of the public spent their pastimes and learned about town news and events at there local pub.

 A bar in the 1700s and 1800s was a place where people from out of town would stay for the night.

 Creating a central news hub of all knowledge in the area, and the barkeep was the guard of all information.